ThomasWeiser/elmfire/README.md

     type Cancellation = QueryCanceled QueryId String

 A `DataMsg` carries the corresponding `QueryId` and `Just Value` for the Json value or `Nothing` if the location doesn't exist.

-The `key` corresponds to the last part of the path.
+`key` corresponds to the last part of the path.
 It is the empty string for the root.
+Keys are relevant notably for child queries.

 Example: